NickPittas/littlellm/SETTINGS_FLOW_MAP.md

-# Settings Window Flow Map
+# LittleLLM v2.0.1 - Settings Window Flow Map

+## Overview
+This document maps the complete flow from clicking the settings button to rendering the settings overlay window in LittleLLM v2.0.1.

 ## 1. USER ACTION: Click Settings Button